-Key publications for the general public are provided and all official EU languages, plus Icelandic and Norwegian, within available budget.
+Key publications for the general public are provided in all official EU languages, plus Icelandic and Norwegian, within available budget.
 Due to the high cost of translation, content targeted at the expert community is provided in English only.

 However, some documents targeted at less technical audiences, for example, policymakers, are also translated after consultation with the Member States, via their National Focal Points (NFPs) for communication, considering the public health relevance in each target language and weighting it against the cost implications.